Automotive cruise control using PID and CAN

 • The size of the task array

-• One possible initialization function:
+• One possible initialisation function:

 • The 'Update' function